ChunHoChoi/Stirling-s-Pride-Parade/README.md

 ## Getting Started:

-Simply download the game files, then run the GAYM-JAM-2.exe file to start the game.
+Simply download the game files, then run the Gay(M) Jam.exe file to start the game.

 Controls use WASD for directional input, press spacebar to jump.